SlavaBass/whisper-transcribe-gui/README.md

 - Windows only.
 The core is cross-platform but Setup, the launcher and the privilege handling are Windows-specific.
-- CPU only.
-No CUDA or ROCm path; `--device cuda` is untested here.
 - **Do not enable batched inference when you need speaker labels.** It merges output into ~30-second blocks and collapses attribution — on a 3-speaker test it reported 2 and produced repetition loops.
 The app leaves it off.